Last updated on, adding new screenshots of the subscription-only features of the official WarmShowers app.

-My only reason for including Google Photos here is for its automatic backup feature, which upon detecting a WiFi connection will upload in the background all the photos you’ve taken since the last backup, storing them in your combined Google Drive / Photos account.
+My main reason for including Google Photos here is for its automatic backup feature, which upon detecting a WiFi connection will upload in the background all the photos you’ve taken since the last backup, storing them in your Google Storage account.

-If everything being Google-oriented isn’t your bag, the Dropbox app will perform exactly the same backup function via its Camera Uploads feature, though I find Google’s web interface and in-app editing features more appealing.
+If you don’t like everything being Google-oriented, the Dropbox app will perform exactly the same backup function for your photos via its Camera Uploads feature, though I find Google’s web interface and in-app editing features more appealing.
 Again, free and paid options differ mainly in terms of the amount of storage you get.

-Finally, I’ve come across many other useful apps that just don’t quite fit into any of the other categories.
+Finally, I’ve come across many other useful apps for cycle touring and bikepacking that just don’t quite fit into any of the other categories.
 Here are a few: